 3. English ivy is very invasive when grown as an outdoor plant.
 Keep that in mind.

 4. English ivy is mildly poisonous.
 Keep the plant away from both cats & dogs.
-If you are looking for cat-safe houseplants, take a gander at our article: 18 cat-safe houseplants your kitties will surely enjoy.
+If you are looking for cat-safe houseplants, look at our article: 18 cat-safe houseplants your kitties will surely enjoy.

 5. When pruning the English ivy (or touching the plant on any other occasion), it is recommended that you wear protective gloves, as the English ivy contains toxic substances that can cause dermatitis.